-If you were planning on making an epic pilgrimage up the Coral Coast of Western Australia, chances are your first thought would be to schedule it in springtime for the explosion of colourful desert wildflowers coming into bloom.
+If you were planning on driving along the Coral Coast of Western Australia, which makes up most of the route from Perth to Exmouth, chances are your first thought would be to schedule it in springtime for the explosion of colourful desert wildflowers coming into bloom.
 And that would be a fine choice.
 But for those of us ready and raring to go now, our advice is: don’t wait.

 Not only does this tract of WA coastline host countless weird and wonderful sights that are good for the gawking all year round (oldest living fossils on the planet anyone?), autumn marks the beginning of a massive marine-life migration that attracts bucket-listers far and wide, not to mention comfortable (post-cyclone) swimming weather and more postcard-perfect Indian Ocean vistas than we’ve had hot dinners.